mojochao/npm-mode/README.md

 #### `emacsnpm-exec`

 This will provide you with a list of possible commands which are populated from the script object in the `package.json`.

+# Saving npm dependencies
+From anywhere inside a directory that contains a `package.json` run the following command:

+#### `emacsnpm-save`

+This will run prompt you for the name of a package and run `npm install --save` for that package

 # TODO